 In Their Own Words:

-- Watch a webcast of Trethewey and Merrill reading selections from their work and answering questions at the American University of Sharjah
+- Trethewey and Merrill gave a reading and answered questions at the American University of Sharjah